mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 <div markdown="0"><a href="{{ site.url }}/paperfaces" class="btn btn-inverse btn-small" style="margin-bottom:0;">View all PaperFaces Portraits</a></div>

 **Usage:** Each PaperFaces portrait is protected under a [Creative Commons License]({{ site.url }}/terms.html "Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)").
-Feel free to use them as avatars, share on social media, or print out for personal use.
+That means you're free to use them as avatars, share on social media, or print out for personal use.
 {: .notice}

 ## Frequently Asked Questions